 Hope and connection are important in these trying times.
-While the Clackamas County Mental Health Center is not open to walk-ins, the phone number is available 24/7.
-This number is not just a crisis line, the staff there can provide support for anyone who might be worried or anxious about what is going on.
+Our Crisis and Support Line phone number is available 24/7.
+This number is not just a crisis line… the staff there can provide support for anyone who might be worried or anxious about what is going on.

 - Take care of yourself, your friends, and your family

 Helping others cope with their stress can also make your community stronger.

 Take breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.